OriginalDaemon/datacat/README.md

 ### 🎨 Try the Interactive Demo

-Want to try datacat before diving into code?
+Want to try DataCat before diving into code?
 Check out the **Demo GUI**!

 ```bash
 # Install requirements